andrewmcgr/klipper_tmc_autotune/README.md

 motor: ldo-36sth20-1004ahg
 ```

-All `[autotune_tmc]` sections accept additional parameters to tweak the behavior of the autotune process for each motor:
+All the `[autotune_tmc]` sections accept additional parameters to tweak the behavior of the autotune process for each motor:

 | Parameter | Default value | Range | Description |
 | --- | --- | --- | --- |